blackportal-ai/nebula/README.md

 The Nebula CLI communicates with the registry via gRPC using Tonic.

+## Nebula Registry Web

+In the far away future we might implement a web interface for the Nebula registry.

 ## Contributors

 The following contributors have either helped to start this project, have contributed